YummyAmy/YummyAmy/README.md

 👀 I am upskilling to become a data scientist.

-👩🏽‍💻 Some of my projects are available here on GitHub, and my [Linktree](https://linktr.ee/ameusifoh) and [Medium](https://medium.com/@ameikpe)
+👩 Some of my projects are available on GitHub, and [Linktree](https://linktr.ee/ameusifoh) and [Medium](https://medium.com/@ameikpe)

-💞️ I’m looking to collaborate with other data scientists on creating models and projecting with AI
+📉 Looking to collaborate with other data scientists on creating models and projecting with AI

 💬 Ask me about Microsoft Excel, visualizations on Tableau, data management with MySQL, and EDAs with Python.